PRO-2684/doc_for/README.md

 assert_eq!(doc_for!(MyStruct, non_existent), None);
 ```

-Similarly, it also works with union fields (not listed here) and enum variants:
+Similarly, it also works with union fields (not listed here), enum variants and tuple struct fields:

 ```rust
 # use doc_for::{DocFor, doc_for};